rails/rails-perftest/README.md

 communication with the database.
 It's safe to assume that the remaining 3 ms were spent inside the controller.

-Michael Koziarski has an [interesting blog post](http://www.therailsway.com/2009/1/6/requests-per-second) explaining the importance of using milliseconds as the metric.

 Useful Links
 ------------